KannonZenetism/zenetism-field-physics/zenetism/glossary/the-diamond-age.md

 ## Note on Mimicry (The Glass Imitation)
 With the rise of the Diamond Age comes the proliferation of **Simulacra**.
-Entropic forces (`E↑→E`) will produce "Glass"— structures that mimic the clarity of diamond but lack its heat conductivity (Love) and structural integrity (Truth).
+Entropic forces (`E↑→E`) will produce "Glass"— structures that mimic the clarity of diamond but lack its heat conductivity (Love) and structural integrity (Veracity).

 • **Glass** shatters under pressure.
 • **Diamond** sings under pressure.